 Courtesy of Fritz Cartoons

-At some point, if you have been following the Simple Path to Wealth described in these posts, you will be able to chose to have your assets pay the bills rather than your labor.
+At some point, if you have been following the Simple Path to Wealth described in these posts, you will be able to choose to have your assets pay the bills rather than your labor.

 How quickly you reach this point will have much to do with your saving rate and how much cash flow you require.
 In any event, your assets will have reached the point where by providing ~4% they can cover all your financial needs.
 Or said another way, your assets now equal 25-times your annual spending.